Elementary & Secondary Educ (EDES)

 EDES 519 Clinical Supervision 1 (1 semester hour)

 This course is designed to meet fieldwork requirements and enhance the fieldwork experiences of teacher education candidates.
 Candidates enrolled in Field Experience courses are required to demonstrate mastery of the California Teaching Performance Expectations (TPEs) during classroom demonstrations.
 Candidates also receive support through reflective discussions that evolve around events in content classes, field experiences, supervised teaching, and collaboration between the candidates, university personnel, and the district-employed supervisor.
 The fieldwork courses are intended to provide support for classroom instructional practice for teacher candidates.
 The sequence of field experiences includes a broad spectrum of interactions with diverse populations and communities.
 These experiences are age and/or grade appropriate to the areas of service authorized by the credential Each candidate participates in and reflects on a variety of activities representing different roles of beginning educators.
 Fieldwork is a critical component of the teacher candidate's preparation, linking theory to practice and rooted in the LMU Conceptual Framework and informed by the California Commission on Teacher Credentialing requirements.
-Offered on a Credit/No Credit basis only.
-Consent of Coordinator required.
+Credit/No Credit only.
+Permission of Coordinator required.

 EDES 522 Elementary Clinical Supervision 2 (1 semester hour)